MohammadRezaShafie/object-rearrangement/README.md

 - License

 ## ✨ Features
+- **Dataset Collection**: Collects and saves bounding box data for detected objects and tracks object properties.
+- **Robotic Scene Navigation**: A script dedicated to navigating through the simulated environment, adjusting object positions and states to prepare for future tasks.
 - **Object Detection**: Utilizes YOLOv5 for accurate object detection with a custom detection pipeline adapted for specific task needs.
-- **Robotic Scene Navigation**: A script dedicated to navigating through the simulated environment, adjusting object positions and states to prepare for future tasks.
 - **Task Management**: Automates and plans object rearrangement tasks within a sequence.
-- **Dataset Collection**: Collects and saves bounding box data for detected objects and tracks object properties.
 - **Flexible Action Handling**: Defines a set of basic actions for manipulating objects within the simulator.
 - **Relation Graph Construction**: Builds a graph of object relationships to help with decision-making in rearrangement tasks.

 ## ✅ Prerequisites
-Before running this project, ensure the following:
+Before running this project, ensure you have:
 - **Python 3.7+**
 - **PyTorch**: Required for YOLOv5 model inference.
 - **OpenCV**: For image processing and handling video frames.
 - **NumPy**: For numerical operations.
 - **Matplotlib**: For data visualization.
-- **YOLOv5 Weights**: This project uses pre-trained weights (`task_model.pt`) tailored to detect objects in the project-specific environment.

 ### How to Set Up the Project
 1. **Clone the YOLOv5 Repository**: